NethermindEth/juno/docs/docs/updating.md

 # Pull the latest updates to the codebase
 git pull

-# Rebuild the binary or Docker image
+# Rebuild the binary
 make juno

 # OR

+# Rebuild the Docker image
 docker build -t nethermind/juno:latest .
 ```